ssanjanasomavara-wq/sanjanaaa/prototype/README.md

 Design update: A warmer palette has been applied to the mockup and prototype (accent: #D86249, bg: #FFF6F1).
 See `mockups/presentation.html` for a quick comparison.

 Recent tweaks: increased icon stroke weight and label contrast for improved readability on small screens.

+Debug panel: you can enable an on-screen debug log by opening the prototype with `?debug=1` (e.g., `prototype/find-the-calm.html?debug=1`).
+The panel shows timestamps, taps, long-presses, solo/unsolo, and haptic calls; it has Clear and Close controls.